Content on this page was generated by AI and has not been manually reviewed.

 Does ownership affect privacy with NordVPN?

 Ownership shape governance, transparency, and accountability.
 A private company’s privacy posture should be validated through audits, transparency reports, and clear data-handling policies.
-Why your vpn keeps turning on and how to fix it

 How can I verify a VPN’s privacy claims?